Borescope: Uses

-Flexible borescopes
+Flexible versus rigid

 The traditional flexible borescope includes a bundle of optical fibers which divide the image into pixels.
 It is also known as a fiberscope and can be used to access cavities which are around a bend, such as a combustion chamber or "burner can", in order to view the condition of the compressed air inlets, turbine blades and seals without disassembling the engine.
 Traditional flexible borescopes suffer from pixelation and pixel crosstalk due to the fiber image guide.
 Image quality varies widely among different models of flexible borescopes depending on the number of fibers and construction used in the fiber image guide.
-Some high end borescopes offer a "visual grid" on image captures to assist in evaluating the size of any area with a problem.
+Some high-end borescopes offer a "visual grid" on image captures to assist in evaluating the size of any area with a problem.
 For flexible borescopes, articulation mechanism components, range of articulation, field of view and angles of view of the objective lens are also important.
 Fiber content in the flexible relay is also critical to provide the highest possible resolution to the viewer.
 Minimal quantity is 10,000 pixels while the best images are obtained with higher numbers of fibers in the 15,000 to 22,000 range for the larger diameter borescopes.
 The ability to control the light at the end of the insertion tube allows the borescope user to make adjustments that can greatly improve the clarity of video or still images.

+Rigid borescopes are similar to fiberscopes but generally provide a superior image at lower cost compared to a flexible borescope.
+Rigid borescopes have the limitation that access to what is to be viewed must be in a straight line.
+Rigid borescopes are therefore better suited to certain tasks such as inspecting automotive cylinders, fuel injectors and hydraulic manifold bodies, and gunsmithing.
+Criteria for selecting a borescope are usually image clarity and access.
+For similar-quality instruments, the largest rigid borescope that will fit the hole gives the best image.
+Optical systems in rigid borescopes can be of three basic types: Harold Hopkins rod lenses, achromatic doublets, and gradient index rod lenses.
+For large-diameter borescopes (over 12 mm), the achromatic doublet relays work quite well, but as the diameter of the borescope tube gets smaller the Hopkins rod lens and gradient index rod lens designs provide superior images.
+For very small rigid borescopes (under 3 mm), the gradient index lens relays are better.